1. Make sure everyone seeks medical attention if they need it

 6. Contact an experienced attorney

-If you’ve been injured by a government vehicle, you must follow the strict rules surrounding the Federal Tort Claims Act before you can seek compensation for your injuries.
+If you’ve been injured by a government vehicle accident, you must follow the strict rules surrounding the Federal Tort Claims Act before you can seek compensation for your injuries.
 Because of the many pitfalls involved in handling this specialized area of law, you should contact lawyers who have decades of experience dealing with the United States on behalf of individuals just like yourself.